 We headed back to the dorms to shower, eat dinner and get ready to go watch a basketball tournament that the boys in Caitlin and Kellie’s program were playing in.
 As it turned out, the tournament was pretty far away, so after a tube ride, bus ride and tipsy walk up and down the streets of suburban London we found the gym after the tournament ended.
 Luckily some of the boys lived in a flat nearby and invited us over for a party, so our trip wasn’t a waste.
 They had Nintendo 64 and I had forgotten how much I love Mario Kart haha.
+They were also telling us about how they were going to try these Roms on Gamulator so they could play the likes of Pokemon and Super Mario again, just like they did in their childhood.
+I’m not going to lie, I hope we stick around long enough to see this happen.
 We never made it out to a club but had a blast playing video games and later watching Harry Potter at the dorms (when in London…).

 Day 3: On Saturday we had planned to visit the markets (London has quite a few famous markets), maybe do a few museums and then play in the park again.
-We grabbed some brunch from whole foods and visited H&M. I know, I can get H&M in America, but I found a really cute trench coat on sale and since Europe has been warmer than I expected I need a jacket lighter than my peacoat.
+We went to somewhere that did drag brunch london and then visited H&M afterwards.
+Brunch was delicious and we had a great time as you can probably imagine!
+Also, I know that I can get H&M in America, but I found a really cute trench coat on sale and since Europe has been warmer than I expected I need a jacket lighter than my peacoat.
 Afterwards, we found out that AIFS, their study abroad program was hosting a BBQ (who turns down free food?) so we postponed the markets.
 The BBQ was great, I love how friendly everyone in their program is too.
 I haven’t really gotten to know anyone in my program… but that’s partially my own fault.